thias/glim/README.md

     linuxmint
     manjaro
     netrunner
+    openbsd
     peppermint
     porteus
     rhel
     rockylinux
     supergrub2disk
-    sysrescd
+    systemrescue
     tails
     ubuntu
     void
     xubuntu

-Any missing sub-directory will have the matching boot menu entry automatically disabled, so to skip any distribution, just don't create the directory.
+Any unpopulated directory will have the matching boot menu entry automatically disabled, so to skip any distribution, just don't copy any files into it.

-Download the right ISO images to the newly created directory.
-If you require different versions, or just part of a distribution, edit the appropriate `boot/grub2/inc-*.cfg` file.
+Download the right ISO image(s) to the matching directory.
+If you require boot parameter tweaks, edit the appropriate `boot/grub2/inc-*.cfg` file.

-Note that on 32bit computers, all 64bit entries will be automatically hidden.

 Special Cases